 Single and Multiple Groupings

-If the recordset chosen is a child-level recordset, then the group by options will also include the parent-level recordset fields.
+If the recordset selected is a child-level recordset, then the group by options will also include the parent-level recordset fields.

 The number of unique values in the Group By field has a maximum of 100.
 For example, the Activity library may have more than 100 Activities, so if using Activity to Group By, you will need to add a filter to limit the number of Activities displayed.